axelakhil/Book-Store-Management-system/README.md

 # Book-Store-Management-system

-A full fledged library or book management system with a static login system and all operation which can be peformed by a bookstore manager.
+A full fledged library or book management system with a login & signup system and all operation which can be peformed by a bookstore manager.

 ------ Based on python GUI TKINTER and python MYSQL.

 Functions:
+Authentication->LOGIN And SignUP(MASTER CODE=123456A used for signup authentication).
 insertion ->insert any book with title as compulsion other fields can be empty and book insetred is shown alongwith. deletion ->select the file and delete. update ->select and make neccessary changes and press update.